ChenJianyunp/FPGA-Snappy-Decompressor/README.md

 Publication
 ------
-A work-in-paper is accepted in the coference CODES+ISSS, see: https://ieeexplore.ieee.org/document/8525953
+1. A work-in-paper is accepted in CODES+ISSS 2018, see: https://ieeexplore.ieee.org/document/8525953 \
+2. A regular paper "Refine and Recycle: A Method to Increase Decompression Parallelism" is accepted in ASAP 2019, see: https://ieeexplore.ieee.org/document/8825015/ \
+3. A journal paper extended this work to a multi-engine instance: "An efficient high-throughput LZ77-based decompressor in reconfigurable logic".

 Contact
 ----